jahunter767/Single-GPU-Passthrough/README.md

     ![](./imgs/iommu-group(3).png)

-    The PCI IDS for each device can be seen on the left of the device name in the form `XX:XX.X`.
+    The code on the left of the device name in the form `XX:XX.X` represents the `bus:device:function` numbers of that device in the current domain.
+    Going forward I'll refer to that code as the domain id of the device.
 The entries with `[RESET]` beside them indicate what devices are resettable and are also conveniently coloured green.
 You can also see what kernel modules control the device and the ones that are actively controling the device.
 The script also conveniently list any USB devices connected to any USB controllers and any sata drives connected to any sata controllers in the system.
 These also get coloured green if the USB/SATA controller they're attached to is resettable.
 Lastly this script also shows what display ports the GPU has and which ones are in use (they also get coloured green if the GPU is resettable).
 Knowing what ports your GPU has is particularly important for those attempting this on a laptop.
 If the dGPU in your laptop has no ports then GPU passthrough is unlikely to work for you at this point in time (some people have had some success however the GPU won't be able to run any graphical workloads/provide any graphical output).

     For this specific example we can see I can passthrough my GPU (group 15) without needing to isolate and passthrough any additional devices.
-Not all the other devices are listed as resettable however they are exposed as additional functions of the main device (you can tell by the fact that the pci id of the devices are all the same except for the decimal portion ie.the function number (this number goes from 0 to 7)).
+Not all the other devices are listed as resettable however they are exposed as additional functions of the main device (you can tell by the fact that the domain ids of the devices are all the same except for the function number (this number goes from 0 to 7)).
 I could also passthrough the USB controller in group 18.
-Another thing to note when passing through devices is that in some instances you may see a non-resettable PCI bridge device or similar generic device in an IOMMU group.
-I haven't seen it personally however, it's been said you can still passthrough all the devices in the group so feel free to proceed though your mileage may vary.
+The devices in group 14 may also be good candidates for passthrough howerver my boot drive is actually attached to the SATA controller.

  - Once you've figured out what you can and can't passthrough, install libvirt, qemu-kvm, libvirt-daemon-kvm, libvirt-daemon-driver-qemu, virsh and virtual